Normandy massacres: Final killings

 The murders of the 36 other Canadian prisoners occurred in smaller incidents than some of the preceding atrocities.
 During a battle in Bretteville-sur-Odon, on June 8, elements of the Regina Rifles and Cameron Highlanders were overrun after defending their outpost for half an hour.
 When soldiers from their units reached that outpost on June 10, Canadian soldiers found the corpses of 13 Canadians who had been executed.
 Some were shot in the backs of their head with a pistol, while others were shot point-blank by a machine gun.
 The bodies were scattered around the area of the outpost; three bodies were alone, two were beside each other, and there were also two groups of four bodies.

-In the nearby village of Norrey, soldiers of the Regina Rifles managed to repel the German tanks, preventing Meyer's and Mohnk's regiments from linking up.
+In the nearby village of Norrey, soldiers of the Regina Rifles managed to repel the German tanks, preventing Meyer's and Mohnke's regiments from linking up.
 Two Canadians in an advanced outpost became cut off from their unit by the German thrust.
 The two men were discovered by German soldiers and their comrades reported seeing them being led away with their hands raised.
 They were questioned by an officer, who suddenly became visibly angry and fatally shot Private Ernest Gilbank three times in the stomach.
 The officer then shot Private L. W. Lee once in the groin, but an artillery barrage struck right when the officer fired again and his shots all missed.
 Lee made it back safely to Canadian lines after 36 hours, after evading a German patrol and reported the war crime to his superiors.